PepsiPistol/TicTacToe/DesignReport.md

 ### Naming conventions
 All names given to classes and variables will be descriptive.
 We only use shortcuts that are be unambiguous, like "val" for value.
-We will use camelCasing.
+We will use camelCasing for naming variables but PascalCasing for naming classes.